mylesmaxie0/mylesmaxie0/README.md

 ## About Me

-> 🎓 Computing Student in University with a strong foundation in computer systems and a passion for helping others.
-Skilled in troubleshooting hardware and software issues, providing clear explanations to non-technical users, and maintaining a positive attitude under pressure.
-Eager to apply my knowledge and learn new technologies in an entry-level IT Support role.
+> Entry-level IT enthusiast with a strong foundation in troubleshooting, computer systems, and customer service developed through [e.g., self-study, academic coursework, or personal tech projects].
+Proficient in [e.g., Windows/macOS basics, Microsoft Office, or basic hardware setup], with a keen ability to learn new technologies quickly.
+Passionate about providing excellent user support, solving technical problems, and launching a career in IT Helpdesk support.

 > ### Certifications